Compliance and Integrity Overview

 - Do these actions comply with university policy?

 - Do these actions seem fair and honest?

 If I think there is a compliance or integrity issue, what should I do first?

 - Identify Concern.

 If you have observed potentially illegal or unethical behavior, you may first wish to review related policies for guidance.

 Contact your supervisor for guidance about your concern.
 If you are uncomfortable with this approach, see Step 3.

 - Discuss Concern with HR, Legal, or Compliance.

-Report your concern directly to the Office of Human Resources, the Office of Legal Affairs, or the Office of University Compliance and Integrity.
+Report your concern directly to Human Resources, the Office of Legal Affairs, or the Office of University Compliance and Integrity.
 If you are still uncomfortable, wish to remain anonymous, or have not received an adequate response, see Step 4.